hmofrad/CS1550/project1/README.md

 **ALERT** : Compile and run this code only on Qemu VM.

 * **library.c** contains the Graphics Library implementation.
-* **library.h** includes the function signatures  and macros definitions alongside with global variable declaration.
+* **library.h** includes the function signatures  and macros definitions alongside global variable declaration.
 * **square.c** is the driver program for the project.
 * **Makefile** is the Makefile for compiling the project using gcc.